 Segment 1: 29th-40th Streets

-This project is breaking ground in October of 2016 and is scheduled to complete construction in the winter of 2017-18.
+This project is breaking ground in October of 2016 and is scheduled to complete construction in the spring of 2018.

 Improvements will include: